Cynsar-Capital/cynsar-capital-web/content/pages/index.md

   - type: QuoteSection
     colors: colors-d
     quote: >
-      Neutral tech investment firm.
+      Unique tech investment firm.
 Our playbook is different we invest in ideas and philosophies that are open, simple, and sustainable.
       #BuildingOpenSocialCapital..[read more](/blog/what-is-neutral-tech/)
     name: Saransh Sharma